 Reheating Cowboy Soup

-- Microwave: Transfer soup into a microwave-safe bowl and heat in intervals of 1-2 minutes, stirring between, until hot.
+- Microwave: Transfer a portion of the soup into a microwave-safe bowl, cover loosely, and heat in 1-minute increments until warmed through.

-- Stovetop: Pour soup into a pot over medium heat, stirring occasionally until warmed through.
+- Stovetop: Pour soup into a pot over medium heat, stirring occasionally until heated thoroughly.

 Frequently Asked Questions

-Yes!
-Brown the beef first, then transfer all ingredients into a slow cooker.
-Cook on high for 5–6 hours or low for 6–8 hours.
+Yes, brown the ground beef first, then transfer everything to your slow cooker.
+Cook on high for 5-6 hours or low for 6-8 hours.

 Final Thoughts